AgnieszkaDelmaczynska/OOP-virtual-world-java/README.md

 In the lower section, there is a legend of the organisms' designations with the colors that represent them (JButtons non-functional).

-Functional buttons: `Start a new game` and `Exit game`.
-When you click on them, using the ActionListener the appropriate action is performed. `Quit game` closes the game window completely.
+Functional buttons: `Zacznij nowa gre` (Start a new game) and `Wyjdz z gry` (Exit game).
+When you click on them, using the ActionListener the appropriate action is performed. `Wyjdz z gry` (Exit game) closes the game window completely.

 Unlike the first project in C++, `displaying information` about the current actions on the board had to take place not in the console, but `in the graphical window of the game`.